 Monthly Archives: January 2014

 What is pure hypercholesterolemia, and how does it affect my family?
-Familial hypercholesterolemia affects every 1 in 300 to 500 people worldwide.
-It’s an inherited, epigenetic (inherited, but without altering the DNA) condition characterized by the liver’s inability to effectively recycle … Read More
+Familial hypercholesterolemia affects every 1 in 250 people worldwide.
+It’s an inherited, epigenetic (inherited, but without altering the DNA) condition characterized by the liver’s inability to effectively recycle and regulate … Read More

 So you have been diagnosed with familial hypercholesterolemia.
 First, know that you’re not alone.
 This condition impacts approximately 1 in every 250-500 people, and the good news is that it’s highly treatable.
 It does, however, mean that you’re probably going to require some lifestyle … Read More

 Heart disease is the leading killer of Americans.
 In fact, according to the CDC, the condition claims approximately 600,000 American lives each year.
 That’s more than all cancers, respiratory diseases, diabetes and stroke.
 If you want to minimize the risk that this life-threatening condition exposes … Read More

 We all want to lower our cholesterol, and it seems that our doctors are constantly making recommendations for us to exercise, eat better, and perhaps even take medication.
 Of course, we could easily list some of the best foods to lower cholesterol (and we will), but it’s important to note that, … Read More

 Mayo Clinic is hosting a conference in Cancun to focus on novel strategies and emerging therapies in preventive cardiology.
 Sessions will include information on evidence-based management of risk factors and screening methods for better assessment of cardiovascular risk.

 Heart disease is the #1 killer of women in the United States.
 It’s responsible for more deaths than all forms of cancer combined.
 Join us in supporting the American Heart Association on National Wear Red Day® to raise awareness in the fight against heart disease in women.